Perry McGillivray: 1920 Antwerp Olympics

-In the 1920 Olympics, he was fourth in the 100-metre backstroke and won a gold medal as a member of the United States' 4×200-meter freestyle relay team.
-He also played three matches for the United States water polo team, which finished fourth.
+In the 1920 Olympics, in Antwerp, Belgium, McGillivray placed fourth in the 100-metre backstroke.
+With the US team a clear pre-Game favorite, McGillivray won a gold medal as a member of the United States' 4 × 200 m freestyle relay team.
+McGillivay swam the lead-off leg, helping the team to a world record time of 10:04.4, a full twenty seconds ahead of second place Australia who took the silver.
+The team from Great Britain took the bronze.
+McGillivrary also played three matches for the United States water polo team, which finished fourth under the coaching of former Olympic medalist Otto Wahle.